Macmillan Cancer Support Centres

 "One of the problems us boys have is that we don't like to ask for help.
 But Macmillan made me feel like you weren't asking for help.
 The oncology team suggested I go down to the information centre.
 Mario was immediately able to click onto the sorts of things I might need."
 Paul, diagnosed with prostate cancer in 2012.

-All our information and support centres have teams of experts and trained volunteers.
-They are there to listen to you, give advice and answer any questions you may have.
-The centres are easy to find and use.
-They are usually based in:
+All our information and support centres have teams of experts and trained volunteers who are here to listen to you and answer your questions.
+They can help you find other local services too.

 Every year over 67,000 people are helped in our cancer treatment and care buildings.